How to Get Married in Australia

 You receive a ‘ceremonial/presentation’ marriage certificate on the day you marry.
 This is a legal document that is proof of your marriage.
 However, it is not an ID or personal identification document.
 More about this here.

-Can we marry a second time in Australia after marrying in another country?
+Can we marry a second time in Australia?

 If you marry legally in another country you are already married!
 You cannot marry again in Australia.
-Couples who marry outside of Australia choose a Renewal of Vows, Affirmation or Commitment ceremony so that their Australian family and friends can celebrate with them.
+Choose a Renewal of Vows, Affirmation or Commitment ceremony so that your Australian family and friends can celebrate with you.
 Although these ceremonies have no legal status, they are great occasions for celebrations!

 Can we only marry either at a religious venue or at the Registry Office?